Meetwin/Meetwin/README.md

         databases: ["MySQL"],
         currentlyLearning: ["Full-Stack Development", "Algorithm Optimization"]
     },
-    funFact: "I debug with console.log() and I'm not ashamed! 🐛" };
+    funFact: "I will solve a riddle no matter how long it takes me" };
 ```